Flu shots are covered by most insurance plans, and you likely won’t have any out-of-pocket cost to protect yourself and those around you this season.

 Drive-thru vaccinations for adults and children are available by appointment.

-New or existing patients can schedule flu shots at any of eight locations inside Greater Louisville Walgreens stores with or without an appointment.
+New or existing patients can schedule flu shots at any of 10 locations in the Louisville area, including many inside Walgreens stores.

 Existing patients can get a flu shot at your primary care provider’s office.
-Schedule through MyNortonChart or through your location’s page.
+Call your location directly to schedule, or ask for a flu shot at your appointment.

 Existing patients may schedule a flu vaccine with their pediatrician’s office.
-Appointments can be scheduled online, via MyNortonChart or by calling (502) 629-KIDS.
+Appointments can be scheduled online, via Norton MyChart or by calling (502) 629-KIDS.

 The flu shot isn’t 100% effective, but it’s the best prevention available.